Multiplicative vertex algebras and quantum loop algebras: Braided multiplicative vertex coalgebras

+but the right hand side is a unit while the left hand side is not.
+Instead, the half-braidings $C(z)$ and $C(z^{-1})$ are used to map the two sides into their common sub-module $(V \otimes V)[z^\pm]$, where they may be compared.

+To emphasize, unlike for vertex algebras, there appears to be no canonical notion of ``unbraided'' vertex coalgebra.

-\begin{remark} Analogous notions of braided additive vertex algebras have previously appeared in the literature under the name of {\it quantum vertex algebras}.
-Our multiplicative analogue is closest in spirit to that of \cite{Etingof2000}, where the Yang--Baxter axiom \eqref{eq:vertex-YB} is called the hexagon relation.
-However, we refrain from using the name ``quantum'', and the name ``R-matrix'' for $\check S$, because it implies a certain non-triviality of $\check S$ as well as an extra grading by the quantum deformation parameter $\hbar$ which must be included as part of the defining axioms.
-In the geometric constructions to follow, $\check S$ will always just be the composition of a permutation with multiplication by some scalar which may or may not contain $\hbar$. \end{remark}
+\begin{remark} Various notions of braiding for additive vertex algebra have previously appeared in the literature, for instance \cite{Etingof2000}.
+Often, such vertex algebras are ``quantum'' in the sense that there is an extra grading by the quantum parameter $\hbar$ which must be included as part of the defining axioms, and there is a (typically non-cocommutative) braiding operator

+where $R_\hbar$ is some $R$-algebra containing $\hbar$ and $\cdots$ depends on how one chooses to expand in the spectral parameter $z$.
+Being a braiding operator means $S_\hbar(z)$ must satisfy the Yang--Baxter equation

+We refrain from using the words ``quantum'' and ``R-matrix'' for the following reasons.
+In our setup, in light of the skew symmetry axiom, the braiding operator should correspond to

+But $C(z)$ is not required to be invertible in any sense, nor does it necessarily involve a parameter $\hbar$.
+Furthermore, even if $C(z)$ were invertible, $C(z)^{-1}$ is a series in $(1-z)^{-1}$ while $C(z^{-1})$ is a series in $(1-z^{-1})^{-1}$ and such a composition is typically not well-defined.
+Finally, asking for $C(z)$, and therefore $S(z)$, to be an operator of the form \eqref{eq:R-matrix-form} is a much stronger condition than what we imposed in Definition~\ref{def:vertex-coalgebra}, because